ASFHyP3/hyp3-testing/README.md

 ## Available system tests

+System test post a set of jobs to both HyP3v2 production (`https://hyp3-api.asf.alaska.edu/jobs`) and test (`https://hyp3-test-api.asf.alaska.edu/jobs`) and compares them.
+It uses production HyP3v2 as the "golden" (aka baseline, reference) set for the comparison.
+All system test will check:
+* that the same products were produced with the same product names
+* for multi-file products, that the same set of product files were produced inside each product

 ### Golden RTC comparison

-The Golden RTC comparison posts a set of six jobs to both HyP3v2 production (`https://hyp3-api.asf.alaska.edu/jobs`) and test (`https://hyp3-test-api.asf.alaska.edu/jobs`) and compares them.
-It uses production HyP3v2 as the "golden" (aka baseline, reference) set for the comparison.
+The Golden RTC comparison posts a set of six jobs covering the range of available user options.

-Currently, it checks:
+Currently, it additionally checks:
-* the same products were produced with:
-  * the same product names
-  * the same set of product files inside each product
-* there were no visual differences in the GeoTIFFs using [gdalcompare.py](https://gdal.org/programs/gdalcompare.html)
+* that there were no visual differences in the GeoTIFFs using [gdalcompare.py](https://gdal.org/programs/gdalcompare.html)

+### Golden autoRIFT comparison

+The Golden autoRIFT comparison posts a set of four jobs covering both Greenland and Antarctica.

+Currently, it additionally checks for each product:
+* that the netCDF file is identical (data and attributes)
+* that each data variable is close
+* that there is a spatial variable following [CF Conventions](https://cfconventions.org/) with WKT defining the reference system

 ## Quickstart -- Using the manual GitHub actions